The history of Seaside, Oregon, is deeply connected to the story of Oregon itself.

 Seaside started pulling in tourists very early on.
 Why?
 A big reason is how close it sits to large cities like Portland.

-By the 1920s, Seaside had become a top vacation destination.
-And guess what?
-Tourism is still the main driver of the city's economy today.
+By the 1920s, Seaside had become one of Oregon's most popular beach destinations.
+Tourism remains a major part of the city's economy today.

 The 1964 Tsunami Flood